 Readmission with Non-degree Status

 Former non-degree Marquette students, who wish to return as non-degree, or former Marquette bachelor degree-seeking students and graduates of Marquette who wish to enroll in courses for personal or professional development only, must apply for readmission as non-degree students.
 Policies in effect at the time of return apply to all students, regardless of the term of initial enrollment.

 Non-degree students are not eligible for financial aid.

 Immunization and Tuberculosis Screening Requirements

-Marquette University requires all newly admitted and readmitted undergraduate, graduate, and professional students to provide proof of certain immunizations and complete a TB Screening questionnaire for tuberculosis.
-Proof of immunization and/or prior disease for Measles, Mumps, Rubella (MMR), Varicella (chicken pox), Tetanus/Diphtheria and completion of a tuberculosis screening questionnaire is required Immunization and tuberculosis screening forms must be completed electronically.
+Marquette University requires all newly admitted and readmitted undergraduate, graduate, and professional students to provide dates of certain immunizations and complete a TB Screening questionnaire for tuberculosis.
+Proof of immunization, immunity or disease incidence, if applicable, for Measles, Mumps, Rubella (MMR), Varicella (chicken pox), Tetanus/Diphtheria/Pertussis and completion of a tuberculosis screening questionnaire is required and must be completed electronically.
 Directions on how to access the Marquette University Medical Clinic student web portal to complete these forms are found in CheckMarq under the Next Step tab.
-Directions can also be found on the University Medical Clinic (formerly Student Health Service) website.
-Failure to submit the required immunization documentation and TB screening questionnaire within 30 days of the start of the student’s first term or the readmitted term at Marquette will result in the placement of a registration “hold” on future registrations.
+Directions can also be found on the Marquette University Medical Clinic (formerly Student Health Service) website.
+Failure to complete the required immunization and TB screening questionnaire within 30 days of the start of the student’s first term or the readmitted term at Marquette will result in the placement of a registration “hold” on future registrations.
 The hold will be removed once the immunization and screening requirements have been met.
 Health Sciences, Nursing and Dental students may be required by their departments or colleges to receive additional immunizations.
 Contact your department or college for specific requirements.